 Atkinson, who was an active socialite, became the envy of many young ladies, who then asked their mothers for engraved bracelets of their own.
 The “Aloha Oe” bracelet is on display at the Bishop Museum in Honolulu.

-Hawaiian heirloom jewelry remains an enduring—and endearing—symbol of Hawaii’s monarchy period.
+Hawaiian heirloom jewelry remains an enduring—and endearing—the symbol of Hawaii’s monarchy period.